ramkrivas/ramkrivas/README.md

  Hi, I’m Ramkumar Krishnan

-👉 You can visit my [portfolio](https://zerogbram.com/) to know more about me
+👉 You can visit my medium profile https://medium.com/@ramkrivas to know more about me

 👇 Here is a list of tech stacks I work with